5.4 Major Publications in the Magazine Industry

 In 1965, Cosmopolitan revamped its journal with Brown’s vision in mind.
 The first retooled issue had an article about birth-control pills, then a relatively new and controversial innovation.
 The magazine’s provocative articles attracted a large readership, but many found it offensive.
 Conservatives decried the content as too racy, while some feminists thought it focused too heavily on beauty and pleasing men (Benjamin).
 Yet the publishers of Cosmopolitan believed that they introduced a new form of feminism (Benjamin).
 Brown argued that “Cosmo is feminist in that we believe women are just as smart and capable as men are and can achieve anything men can.
 But it also acknowledges that while work is important, men are too.
 The Cosmo girl absolutely loves men (Benjamin)!”

-Today, Cosmopolitan continues to attract readers by maintaining the same ideals that Brown put forth in the 1960s.
-The magazine dedicates nearly 30 percent of every issue to relationships, sex especially.
-The rest provides articles on beauty, fashion, entertainment, health and fitness, and self-improvement.
+Today, Cosmopolitan continues to attract readers by upholding the same ideals that Brown introduced in the 1960s.
+The magazine dedicates nearly 30 percent of every issue to relationships, especially sex.
+The rest provide articles on beauty, fashion, entertainment, health and fitness, and self-improvement.

 Celebrity Magazines

-Often criticized at times for their less-than-sophisticated approach to journalism, celebrity magazines bring in enormous profits and help shape U.S. pop culture, fueling the obsession some Americans have with the mundane day-to-day details of celebrity lives.
+Often criticized at times for their less-than-sophisticated approach to journalism, celebrity magazines generate enormous profits and help shape U.S. pop culture, fueling the obsession some Americans have with the mundane, day-to-day details of celebrity lives.
 Three of the most prominent celebrity magazines currently publishing include People, OK!, and Us Weekly.

 People

 People first began publishing as a spin-off of Time magazine’s “People” section in 1974.
-The publication sets itself apart from other celebrity gossip magazines by publishing human-interest stories of everyday people alongside photos and articles about celebrities.
-The publishers of People state that they avoid pure Hollywood gossip articles and they refuse to publish stories without some sort of verification (Moni).
-This editorial slant proves unique among celebrity magazines, and, as such, the publication frequently receives exclusive interviews and photo shoots with celebrities.
-The somewhat more respectful relationship between the publishers and some celebrities has helped People become the most popular celebrity magazine in circulation, ranking thirteenth overall with a verified readership of over 3.6 million in 2010 (Moni).
+The publication distinguishes itself from other celebrity gossip magazines by featuring human-interest stories of everyday people alongside photos and articles about celebrities.
+The publishers of People state that they avoid pure Hollywood gossip articles and refuse to publish stories without some verification (Moni).
+This editorial slant sets the publication apart from other celebrity magazines, and as such, it frequently receives exclusive interviews and photo shoots with celebrities.
+The somewhat more respectful relationship between the publishers and some celebrities has helped People become the most popular celebrity magazine in circulation.

 OK!